dsalazarCazanhas/notdotfiles/README.md

-This aren't dotfiles, it's a repo of random stuff that might be usefull.
+# [!Warning]This aren't dotfiles, it's a repo of random stuff that might be usefull.
+[!Info]But perhaps might be some interesting things.

-God Bless U!
+### God Bless U!